Doct2O/orangepi-zero3-bl/README.md

 ### ATF
 All points below must be done in a single instance of the terminal.
-- Unset variable so build won't fail (got caught by this - the only reason I mentioning this):
+- Unset variable so build won't fail (got caught by this - the only reason I'm mentioning this):
 ```
 unset BL31
 ```